Learn five ways to keep bugs off fruit trees naturally.

-That's what a client said to me recently.
-They knew their tree wasn't doing too well and wanted me to have a look.
+That's what a neighbour asked me recently.
+He knew his cherry tree wasn't thriving and wanted me to have a look.
 One glance and I knew there was a problem.
 A big one.
-Goop was oozing out of all sorts of nooks and crannies in the cherry tree, even though the poor thing has still managed to produce some cherries.
+Goop was oozing out of all sorts of nooks and crannies in the cherry tree, even though the poor thing had still managed to produce some cherries.

 Bag it up and seal the bags.
 Put the remains in the garbage.
-And start again next year with a new tree and in a new hole since some of the canker may survive in the soil where the diseased tree once was.
+Start again next year with a new tree, and in a new hole, since some of the canker may survive in the soil where the diseased tree once was.

-That was last year.
-Now this year canker has reared its ugly head again elsewhere - in our park's two oldest and most beautiful cherry trees.
+This year, canker has reared its ugly head again elsewhere - in our park's two oldest and most beautiful cherry trees.
 It has hit a number of the tree's thicker limbs.

 When it comes to pruning off diseased branches on fruit trees, timing is important.
 If we were to prune off those thick branches in the autumn, the wounds would not have time to heal before the winter.

 Luckily, as trees go dormant in the winter, so do fruit tree pests and diseases.
 So winter is an excellent time to prune off diseased branches.
 To learn more about when to prune fruit trees click here.

 After pruning off the diseased branches, we may also treat our trees with copper spray to help prevent the spread of the disease.
 You can learn all about how to prune your fruit trees and protect them from pests and diseases in my premium online fruit tree care courses.